ghc-proposals/ghc-proposals/proposals/0000-context-fixes.rst

 The grammar would be extended as follows::

-  topdecl → …
+  decl → …
           | context fixes apat { apat } in decls

 The names bound in the patterns (the “fixed names”) scope over the *decls*, which forms one recursive group.

 In scope at the top level of the module are the names defined by the *decls*, which they type of the fixed names prepended as arguments to the type of the declared function.

-Note that the grammar does not allow other kind of *topdecl* things in the scope, i.e. no types, classes, instances…
+Note that the grammar does not allow other kind of *topdecl* things in the scope of ``context``, i.e. no types, classes, instances…

 *It is clear to me what this does at this point, but not so much how and what to write here.
 So please ask for clarification at the pull request.*